 This playbook focuses on post-fire actions and thus lacks a detailed pre-fire section.
 However, being aware of local community dynamics, culture, fire hazard severity rating, responsibility areas, weather alerts and spreading this awareness within your district is key.
 The following is a list of just some of the MANY pre-fire considerations.
-More thoughts applicable to pre-fire steps are contained in the timelines above and in the Fuel Management section.
+Thus, more thoughts applicable to pre-fire steps are contained throughout the book, like in the timelines above and in the Fuel Management section.